luhmann/hired/README.md

 * Authentication is not meant to be real as the user is logged in without any credentials right now.
 This is a one-user-app at the moment.
 In production it is installed into a non-public system that employs its own access-control, which allows for this shortcut.
-If this where a multi-user-app, real user-management and a login procedure would be in place
+If this where a multi-user-app, real user-management and a login procedure would be in place.

 ## Credits
 * Time Icon in logo created by Richard de Vos for "The Noun Project", https://thenounproject.com/term/time/6732/